Mali ex-interim president and PM freed from house arrest

 Aides to Ndaw and Ouane had indicated that the two leaders had been kept under house arrest after their ouster.

+The Malian government confirmed their release in comments on Twitter late Friday.

+However, the government stressed "the need to respect... the law and to refrain from any action that could impact the smooth running of the transition".

-ECOWAS said on Friday that the two should enjoy all the rights associated with their role as former president and former prime minister.
+ECOWAS said the pair should enjoy all the rights associated with their role as former president and former prime minister.

 Neither Ndaw or Ouane has spoken publicly since they were dismissed in May.

-Goita, for his part, has promised to restore civilian rule and stage elections in February next year.
+Goita, for his part, has promised to restore civilian rule and hold elections in February next year.

 However, there are doubts about whether the government will be able to hold elections within such a short time frame in the shadow of rampant violence across Mali.